TehilaEtinger/Assembly/README.md

 The way I split the code into files:

-Besides the files Pass 1 and Pass 2 that I already talked about,

-There are 4 more files:
+Besides the files Pass 1 and Pass 2 that I already talked about, There are 4 more files:

-Main.c: get the file with the assembly code, runs the 2 phases, then returns the file with the machine code

-Global.h: All global variables are defined in it, so that we can use them in all files

-Write.c: produces the output to the file

-Metpass.c: handle the label chart
+**Main.c**: get the file with the assembly code, runs the 2 phases, then returns the file with the machine code **Global.h**: All global variables are defined in it, so that we can use them in all files **Write.c**: produces the output to the file **Metpass.c**: handle the label chart